 The interest from corporate bonds is taxable.
 For people in a high tax bracket, many/most municipal bonds (issued by cities, counties and states) have the advantage of not paying income tax.
 So a municipal bond paying 5% may represent closer to 8% for someone in a higher tax bracket.
 As with bond from companies, it’s important to select solid municipalities with strong finances.
 Even better, some bonds are also insured by solid insurance companies, so if a municipality defaults on a loan, the insurance company makes you whole.

 Please click on one of the buttons below to go to one of the other chapters on Investing.

-1 This was updated in Oct.
-2019.
+1 I am NOT an investment professional -- I'm an aerospace engineer with a Master's from Caltech who drifted to the business side and spent the last half of my 30-year career dealing mostly with financial matters.
+After retiring I've spent the last 20+ years investing in stocks, bonds and real estate.
+Although this was first updated in October 2019, I've been reviewing it regularly and make changes/additions in RED when warranted.
 The views expressed here are mine and at times may depart from the norm.
 In preparing this article I first read several articles, and ideas or phrases from those articles may have unintentionally crept into mine; I am happy to remove any plagiarism if alerted.